KnockoutCoder/KnockoutCoder/README.md

 my background in customer success and delivery keeps me grounded in outcomes.

-it has given me a front-row view of how differently organizations think and reminds me that the _good engineering is quiet confidence - seen not in how much it does, but in how well it **endures**._
+it has given me a front-row view of how differently organizations think and reminds me that _good engineering is quiet confidence - seen not in how much it does, but in how well it **endures**._

 🚨 pleaaaase feel free to drop me a DM on [![LinkedIn](https://img.shields.io/badge/LinkedIn-Kacey%20Niñal-B497FF?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kcninal)